 No soliciting will be allowed.
 NO PETS.
 NO BIKES.

 Food vendors will be in the Heritage Park area directly east of The Depot (401 W Main St.).
 It may be necessary to place some vendors in/around Dykshoorn Park (near the bandshell).

 Arrive on time!
 If you are late, you will forfeit your space and be put somewhere else.
 There will be NO REFUNDS for no shows.
 Early teardown or closing is not permitted.

 Food vendors will enter on the 2nd Avenue entrance on the east end of Heritage Park.
 Confirm your space number, which is marked in chalk, before parking.
 Chuckwagons should back into their spots, unhook, and move vehicles so the next vendor can come in on time.

-Complete and submit your Temporary Food License Application with Custer District Health as soon as possible.
+Complete and submit your Temporary Food License Application with Western Plains Public Health as soon as possible.
 A health inspector will conduct daily inspections.
 If you are not in compliance with current health regulations, you will be shut down.
 There will be hand washing stations for vendor use.

 The Mandan Fire Department may also inspect your booth or chuckwagon.
 You will be responsible for properly disposing of wastewater and grease offsite.
 Containers may not be left near, or put in the dumpsters, or dumped elsewhere.
 Non-compliance could result in a substantial fine and exclusion from future events.

 Garbage should be placed in available dumpsters, NOT in the garbage totes used by the public.

 All booths MUST POST the prices of the food you are serving.